 Welcome to Spring Farm CARES!

 The Spring Farm CARES Animal Sanctuary is located on approximately 50 acres of land.
-The Nature Sanctuary is comprised of an additional 275 acres.
-We are located just outside of Utica, in the scenic Mohawk Valley of Central New York.
+The Nature Sanctuary is comprised of an additional 250 acres.
+We are located just outside of Utica, in the scenic Mohawk Valley of Central New York.Â

 The Animal Sanctuary consists of several buildings including offices, residences for our three full-time, on-site Directors, as well as two barns that house our large animals and our Kigercat Hall which is the main facility housing the majority of our small animals.
 The Animal Sanctuary is home to about 225-250 animals.
-This includes about 30 equines (horses, ponies, and donkeys), 3 goats, 7 pigs, 1 dog, 150-170 cats, 12-15 rabbits, and assorted chickens, ducks, geese, and birds.
-All of our animals are permanent residents as they are considered unadoptable.
-We specialize in elder and hospice care our animal residents live out their final years with us.
+This includes about 30 equines (horses, ponies, mini-horses, and donkeys), 8 goats, 7 pigs, 140-150 cats, 12-15 rabbits and guinea pigs, 2 turtles, and assorted chickens, ducks, geese, and birds.
+All of our animals are permanent residents as they are considered unadoptable. Â We specialize in elder and hospice care our animal residents live out their final years with us.
 All of them live and die with dignity and with their individual needs as our first priority.
 All of our animals are available for sponsorship.

 We do not euthanize animals to make room for new ones to come in, so when we are full, we are full and must deny requests to take in animals to avoid going over our limit.